jessepav/lacygoill-wiki-backup/awk/sed.md

     $ sed -e '1i inserted' -e 'd' <<<'x' inserted~

+This further indicates that the added text is not part of the pattern space.

 ###
 ### Is it printed if sed was invoked with `-n`?